gecores/gecco.xyz/content/projects/2023/minecraft-server/index.md

 ---

-This is a guide for moderately tech savy, Linux-server interested Minecraft enthusiasts.
+This is a guide for moderately tech savy, Linux-server interested Minecraft enthusiasts, which would like to host a server for 4 to 20 people and most importantly, learn about Linux, Java edge-cases and community management.
-At the end you will have a stable server you can throw bukkit plug-ins at, without having to worry if the server will crash.
+At the end you will have a stable server you can throw bukkit plug-ins at, without having to worry that the server will crash.

-## Challenges:
+## Hosting
+TL;DR: You shouldn't choose the cheapest hoster as there can be significant differences.
+Try different options and fail-fast.
+(Hetzner worked out great for me)

+Picking a hoster is like choosing a matress.
+You can pay for the most expensive option and invest into "a third of your life", but in the end it's still just a mattress.
+You still have to make sure that the mattress fits your needs, especially if you have specific requirements.

+A gaming server on a VM is a very specific requirement.
+Minecraft servers even more so as they aren't very parallelizable and need a big chunk of RAM.
+Typical Server CPUs have a high count of cores, but a low frequency.
+Therefore the selection of the correct VM may be critical if you have a higher number of players.

+## Challenges I'd like to write about:
 - Hoster (Strato and issues with them -> solution Hetzner)
+- Minecraft Performance (Switch from normal minecraft -> spigot -> papermc)
 - Automation & Backup (scp regularly from one server to another)
-- Minecraft Performance (Switch from normal minecraft -> spigot -> papermc)
 - Plug-In Memory Leak (Analyze Heap Dumps and find issue)

 - Minor Challenge: MapList Errors